mas-bandwidth/netcode/STANDARD.md

     [connect token sequence number] (8 bytes)
     [encrypted private connect token data] (1024 bytes)

-This packet is not encrypted, however both the client and any third party cannot read the encrypted private connect token data, because it is encrypted with a private key known only to the web backend and the dedicated server instances.
+This packet is not encrypted, however:

+* Only the dedicated server instance and the web backend can read the encrypted private connect token data, because it is encrypted with a private key known only to the web backend and the dedicated server instances.

-Also, the important aspects of the packet which can be read, such as the version info, protocol id and connect token expire timestamp, are protected by the AEAD construct, and cannot be modified.
+* The important aspects of the packet such as the version info, protocol id and connect token expire timestamp, are protected by the AEAD construct, and cannot be modified.
 If they are modified the signature check fails when decrypting the private connect token data.

 The server takes the following steps, in this exact order, when processing a _connection request packet_: